JRHelmus/SEVA/README.md

 **Instruction videos**

 The following links contain several instruction videos that guide new users through the installation process and the use of the model.
-1. link to
+1. Part 1 - installation and setup of files - https://youtu.be/NmzRw9zjO2A
-2. link to
+2. Part 2 - recommended steps after installation https://youtu.be/ylngX_ZBnBU

 0. link to https://youtu.be/i2SYhbbDc-Y - this is video for researchers and students within the Uva / AUAS